NathanWailes/sens/Things to upvote.md

 - I don't think Aubrey has an account yet on Medium.

-# Facebook posts
+# Facebook

+## Posts

+## Comments

-# Facebook comments
+# Quora

+## Posts

+## Answers
+- Scroll through the list of Aubrey's answers on this page and upvote them all: https://www.quora.com/profile/Aubrey-de-Grey